ZhenbangYou/SysY-Front-End/README.md

 There is only one difficult part, namely step 4.

-P.S.: The one-pass scheme refers to the first 8 steps(step 9 is rather trivial), whose output is different from *Eeyore* in 2 aspects:
+P.S.: The one-pass scheme refers to the first 8 steps (step 9 is rather trivial), whose output is different from *Eeyore* in 2 aspects:
   - Definitions of local variables may appear anywhere instead of only the beginning of functions.
   - Initializations of global variables appear outside any function.

-The output of the first 8 step is called *pre_Eeyore*, since it is quite silimar to *Eeyore* and can be generated in the one-pass style.
+The output of the first 8 step is called *pre_Eeyore*, since it is quite similar to *Eeyore* and can be generated in the one-pass style.

 ## How to Get Started
-I have been always hearing students saying that, "I am not good at programming, I am not familiar with compiler design and I am not able to figure out all the details of such a hugh project.
+I have been always hearing students saying that, "I am not good at programming, I am not familiar with compiler design and I am not able to figure out all the details of such a huge project.
 How can I ever conquer the *Monster* of the complexity of compiler design?"

 My answer always come in the following way:
   - Get your hands dirty with some trivial parts, no matter how trivial it is.
 In my design, **Step 1,2 and 3** are all quite simple.
 However, they can really help you procure confidence!
 Indeed, once you finish the **short circuit expression**, there will no longer be any essential obstruction.
   - Although you do need to consider the general framework before getting started, it is both unnecessary and impossible to get every detail clear.
 In reality, it suffices to prove the feasibility mathematically.
 Besides, the feasibility has been proved by this project practically.
 Why not just have a try?

 ## Thoughts of Each Step
-For each step, I will first present **general ideas and frameworks**, then discuss some **impletation details and pitfalls**, and finally I will also talk about how to construct **test cases** in accordance with all the frameworks and details mentioned above (as a result, you no longer need any test cases provided by others!).
-Plus, the reason for the **planing** (i.e., what exactly should be done next and what should be done in the future) will be discussed at the beginning of each step.
+For each step, I will first present **general ideas and frameworks**, then discuss some **implementation details and pitfalls**, and finally I will also talk about how to construct **test cases** in accordance with all the frameworks and details mentioned above (as a result, you no longer need any test cases provided by others!).
+Plus, the reason for the **planning** (i.e., what exactly should be done next and what should be done in the future) will be discussed at the beginning of each step.
 All in all, you will find 4 sub-steps in each step.
 If any part does not appear, that must be because there is nothing to say about it.

-Before delving into those steps, keep one thing in mind: since we have carefully considered the order of implementation (i.e., the division of the whole task into steps, and the order of steps), do not think about what you need to do in the future steps when working on the current steps; for instance, when dealing with the declarations of variables, never care about constants, as the division and the ordering have guaranteed that everthing can be done step by step smoothly.
+Before delving into those steps, keep one thing in mind: since we have carefully considered the order of implementation (i.e., the division of the whole task into steps, and the order of steps), do not think about what you need to do in the future steps when working on the current steps; for instance, when dealing with the declarations of variables, never care about constants, as the division and the ordering have guaranteed that everything can be done step by step smoothly.

 ### Step 1 REX & CFG
 #### Framework
 Basically just modify the given *EBNF*, although some regular expressions need to be made up by ourselves.

 As the first step (of step 1), let us deal with the lexer (you can easily obtain confidence in this step.
-Despite the old proverb that asserts "All things are dificult before they are easy", for this project, the first step is kept as easy as possible, in reality, the following steps will also be arranged in this *easy* style.
+Despite the old proverb that asserts "All things are difficult before they are easy", for this project, the first step is kept as easy as possible, in reality, the following steps will also be arranged in this *easy* style.
 Trust me and move on!).
 As mentioned in **Project Files Overview**, the only thing we care about here is **recognizing tokens**, and tokens can be categorized as follows:
   - White space and its equivalents including *\r*, *\t*, *\n*, although these should be ignored by the lexer.
-  - Reserved words such as *int*, *const*, *if*, *while*, and etc, which can all be found in the documentation of *SysY*.
+  - Reserved words such as *int*, *const*, *if*, *while* and etc., which can all be found in the documentation of *SysY*.
-  - Operators consisting of more that one letter, there are 6 of which in total, i.e., *&&*, *||*, *==*, *!=*, *<=* and *>=*.
+  - Operators consisting of more than one letters, there are 6 of which in total, i.e., *&&*, *||*, *==*, *!=*, *<=* and *>=*.
-  - Identifiers which consists of a English letter or underline and followed by zero or more English letters, underlines or digits.
+  - Identifiers which consist of a English letter or underline and followed by zero or more English letters, underlines or digits.
   - Integer constants that may be decimals, hexadecimals or octonaries.
   - Comments, including single line ones and multiple line ones, which should be treated in the same way as white space.
   - Other one-letter tokens.

-Note that the order aboved should not be changed arbitrarily, for *Lex* always tries to match the pattern that comes first.
+Note that the above order should not be changed arbitrarily, for *Lex* always tries to match the pattern that comes first.

 Now pay attention to the **CFG**.
 Mathematically speaking, **CFG** and **EBNF** are equivalent, and they are quite similar.
 Inspired by this, we can copy the *EBNF* given in the documentation of *SysY* and make some necessary modifications, among which the most important things are translating those *parentheses*, *square brackets* and *braces*.
 The translation of first two are straightforward, whereas the last one is somewhat trickier----it involves associativity.
-Granted, figuring out associativities of all rules in this step is hard and unnecessary, and we may make *lazy* adjustments later (that is, when needed; also making this kind of adjustments is simple).
+Granted, figuring out associativity of all rules in this step is hard and unnecessary, and we may make *lazy* adjustments later (that is, when needed; also making this kind of adjustments is simple).
 For the time being, you only need to determine the associativity where it is designated by the **semantic**.

 #### Detail
 The most critical implementation details of the **lexer** is what it should pass to the **parser**, namely the **interface** between them.
 Specifically, what we should decide here is the type of *yylval* (i.e., what *YYSTYPE* should be defined as.
 If you do not understand what is being talked about, please refer to the manual *Lex and Yacc* as soon as possible), what should be stored in this variable (one for each symbol!), and what should be returned by the *lexer* (a integer value, as mandated by *Lex*).
 Let us examine each kind of tokens separately as follows:
   - White space and its equivalents.
 Just ignore them.
   - Reserved words.
 Return the corresponding token (these should be defined in the **parser**; after that, compiler the *Yacc* file with choice *-d* and you will get a *.tab.hpp* file.
 For more details about this procedure, refer to *Lex and Yacc*).
-  - Operators consisting of more that one letter.
+  - Operators consisting of more than one letters.
 The same as reserved words.
   - Identifiers.
 Return a token representing an *identifier*. *yylval* needs to store a string representing the name of the identifier (note that we do not need to store the string in *yylval* itself; instead, *yylval* only need to provide a means to find the string.
 This also applies to the next category).
   - Integer constants.
 Return a token representing an integer constant. *yylval* needs to store the value of the constant.
 For the sake of different systems (namely decimal, hexadecimal and octonary), *%i* in *scanf* is strongly recommended, since it can deal with this nuisance for you.
   - Comments.
 The only REX that is non-trivial appears here----multiple line comments.
 As a simple way to crack this, you can write its *DFA* (hint: the minimal *DFA* contains 5 states) and then transform the *DFA* into *REX*.
 This should also be ignored.